xVal: A Continuous Numerical Tokenization for Scientific Language Models

 \paragraph{Future directions.} As we have seen, using the \xVal encoding scheme renders the LLM not just continuous, but also differentiable as a function of the numbers it predicts.
 This enables the LLM loss to incorporate not just an MSE loss, but other statistical learning schemes.
 For example, we can add a Gaussian Mixture Model or any other differentiable loss and train the LLM to optimize this objective.
 This holds the promise to improve the experiments in which \xVal underperformed in this paper.

-A shortcoming of \xVal is that, because it embeds number values directly in the embedding space, its dynamic range is limited compared to text-based encodings.
-Very large numbers saturate the normalization, as discussed in Sec.~\ref{sec:methods}, and very small numbers are negligible from the model's perspective.
-There are methods that allow high dynamic ranges that maintain continuity (or smoothness).
-One such example is to use Fourier features on the logarithm of the number.
-This can be considered as a continuous analog of floating point precision encoding and would drastically improve the dynamic range of the \xVal encoding.

-\xVal, combined with our proposed number-inference paradigm, makes LLMs generally more suitable for applications in scientific domains.
+\xVal, combined with our proposed number-inference paradigm, makes language model architectures generally more suitable for processing scientific datasets.
 LLMs have become increasingly integrated in many scientific workflows today, enabling researchers to parse scientific language in sophisticated ways.
-However, their usefulness for analyzing data-heavy corpuses is currently limited.
-Crafting LLMs that have a better understanding of numerics has the potential to greatly increase their usefulness in scientific analysis and discovery.
+However, their usefulness for analyzing numerically-heavy data is currently limited.
+Crafting specialized language models that have a better understanding of numerics has the potential to greatly increase their usefulness in scientific analysis and discovery.